 - Improve comfort, either by making your bed firmer or softer

-- Add several extra thickness to your mattress
+- Add several extra inches of thickness to your mattress

 - Increase mattress longevity and durability